China steps up supervision of overseas-listed firms after Didi IPO drama

-Under the new measures, China will improve regulation of cross-border data flows and security, crack down on illegal activity in the securities market and punish fraudulent securities issuance, market manipulation and insider trading, a statement by China’s cabinet said.
+Under the new measures, China will improve regulation of cross-border data flows and security, crack down on illegal activity in the securities market and punish fraudulent securities issuance, market manipulation and insider trading, China’s cabinet said in a statement.

 China will also check sources of funding for securities investment and control leverage ratios, it said.